Online MBA Program in Logistics Management

 Transportation managers5 are responsible for planning and organizing the transportation and safe storage of goods.
 In addition to following company policies, they are required to work within government laws amd regulations that vary depending on the type of product they transport.
 Typical daily duties may include:

 - Inspecting vehicles and storage systems for safety and compliance with laws and regulations

 - Inspecting goods to ensure they are undamaged after transport

 The Bureau of Labor Statistics states that as of May 2018, the average income for a transportation manager in the US was $102,850.
-Job availability for this role is expected to grow 2% by the year 2024, which is below average.
+Job availability for this role is expected to grow by 2% by 2024, below average.

 Industrial Production Manager